jcopps/langchain-streamlit-google-patent-search/README.md

 https://langchain-chat.ts.r.appspot.com/

-Deploy App on Google Cloud using Cloud Run
+Deploy App on Google Cloud using Cloud Run (Not tested - Chrome dependency)
 ------------------------------------------

 This app can be deployed on Google Cloud using Cloud Run following below steps.